Hurricanes vs. Panthers: Odds, total, moneyline - Stanley Cup Semifinals Game 2

 Hurricanes vs. Panthers Betting Trends

+- The Hurricanes have won 60.0% of their games when favored on the moneyline this season (15-10).

+- The Panthers have secured an upset victory in 10, or 71.4%, of the 14 games they have played while the underdog this season.

-- Florida has 10 games this season playing as the underdog by +130 or longer, and is 8-2 in those contests.
+- Florida has won eight of its 10 games when it is the underdog by +130 or longer on the moneyline.

 Hurricanes Player Props